 WizardingWorld.com now includes the Sorting Hat and Patronus quizzes that helped bring visitors to Pottermore, but it’s still missing the character analysis and chapter-by-chapter areas.
 The former is expected to appear on WizardingWorld.com at some point in the future.
 Luckily, all of Rowling’s original writings for Pottermore are currently available on the new site.
 We figure those got priority during the transition because it was some of the most popular content on the site.

 Rowling’s own website, JKRowling.com, also received a refresh in recent years.
-It hasn’t received as many updates as fans may’ve hoped.
-The last time she updated her blog was in January 2019.
-But that’s okay, because she’s been busy writing her Cormoran Strike series, and Fantastic Beasts films.
+It hasn’t received as many updates as fans may’ve hoped, but that’s okay, because she’s been busy writing her Cormoran Strike series, and Fantastic Beasts films.